influxdata/docs-v2/content/v2.0/reference/cli/influx/export/all.md

 	--filter=labelName=Foo

 # Export all bucket or dashboard resources and filter by label Foo.
+#
-# Note: like filters are unioned and filter types are intersections.
+# Note: "like" filters are unioned and filter types are intersections.
-#		This example will export a resource if it is a dashboard or
+#	For example, the following will export a resource if it is a dashboard or
 #	bucket and has an associated label of Foo.
 influx export all --org $INFLUX_ORG \
 	--filter=resourceKind=Bucket \
 	--filter=resourceKind=Dashboard \